sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 ## Use of printed materials

-Where possible we work exclusively with soft copies of documents that contain sensitive information according to our our [Classification Matrix](./classification-of-information.md).
-If it is necessary to work with printed copies, we shred these as soon as possible and no later than 1 month after the close of the relevant engagement.
+Where possible we work exclusively with soft copies of documents that contain sensitive information according to our [Classification Matrix](./classification-of-information.md).
+If it is necessary to work with printed copies, we shared these as soon as possible and no later than 1 month after the close of the relevant engagement.
 Until their destruction, paper copies need to be kept locked up in filing cabinets outside of office hours.